ZainMI/racketlon-predictor-and-ratings/MODELS.md

-Absolutely — here’s the kind of document you want: model-by-model, implementation-first, focused on **how each component is computed and what logic it uses**.

----

 # Racketlon Predictor — Model and Rating Implementation Notes

 This document describes the core modeling pipeline at the implementation level: